LattePandaTeam/Docs/content/1st_edition/io_programming_reference.md

 1. LattePanda x 1
 2. Button x 1
-3. Resistor (Resistance value greater than 1KΩ) x 1
+3. Resistor (with any resistance value greater than 1KΩ) x 1

 **Circuit:**

-1. Connect button to pin 9 as following figure shows
+1. Connect the button to pin 9 in the same way as shown in the figure below

 ![_example_button](https://i.imgur.com/4Un6VYO.png)

 **Code:**

-1. Create a new project in Visual Studio, refer to [Create a project](http://docs.lattepanda.com/content/hardware/accessPinoutsFromVS/#step-3-blink-your-board)
+1. Create a new project in Visual Studio.
+Refer to [Create a project](http://docs.lattepanda.com/content/1st_edition/vs_programming/#step-3-blink-your-board) to find out how to use Visual Studio for Arduino Projects.
-2. Main function code
+2. Main function code :

 ```